Friday, April 25, 2025

 Did you attend Township meetings before you considered running?
 Why or why not?

-Yes, I attended the Board of Supervisors meetings before I considered running.
-I wanted to make an informed decision, and keep up on the issues facing the municipality.
+Yes, I attended the Board of Supervisors meetings and Planning Commission meetings before I considered running.
+I wanted to make an informed decision and keep up on the issues facing the municipality.